Tricyclic antidepressant

 Tricyclic antidepressants (TCAs) are a class of medications that are used primarily as antidepressants.
 TCAs were discovered in the early 1950s and were marketed later in the decade.
 They are named after their chemical structure, which contains three rings of atoms.
 Tetracyclic antidepressants (TeCAs), which contain four rings of atoms, are a closely related group of antidepressant compounds.

 Although TCAs are sometimes prescribed for depressive disorders, they have been largely replaced in clinical use in most parts of the world by newer antidepressants such as selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs) and norepinephrine reuptake inhibitors (NRIs).
-Adverse effects have been found to be of a similar level between TCAs and SSRIs.

 Medical uses

 The TCAs are used primarily in the clinical treatment of mood disorders such as major depressive disorder (MDD), dysthymia, and treatment-resistant variants.
-They are also used in the treatment of a number of other medical disorders, including cyclic vomiting syndrome (CVS) and anxiety disorders such as generalized anxiety disorder (GAD), social phobia (SP) also known as social anxiety disorder (SAD), obsessive-compulsive disorder, premature ejaculation (clomipramine) and panic disorder (PD), post-traumatic stress disorder (PTSD), body dysmorphic disorder (BDD), eating disorders like anorexia nervosa and bulimia nervosa, certain personality disorders such as borderline personality disorder (BPD) and Avoidant personality disorder (AvPD), neurological disorders such as attention-deficit hyperactivity disorder (ADHD), Parkinson's disease and Autism Spectrum Disorder (ASD), as well as chronic pain, neuralgia or neuropathic pain, Complex regional pain syndrome and fibromyalgia, headache, or migraine, smoking cessation, tourette syndrome, trichotillomania, irritable bowel syndrome (IBS), interstitial cystitis (IC), nocturnal enuresis (NE), narcolepsy, insomnia, pathological crying and/or laughing, chronic hiccups, ciguatera poisoning, and as an adjunct in schizophrenia and certain psychotic disorders.
+They are also used in the treatment of a number of other medical disorders, including cyclic vomiting syndrome (CVS) and anxiety disorders such as generalized anxiety disorder (GAD), social phobia (SP) also known as social anxiety disorder (SAD), obsessive-compulsive disorder, panic disorder (PD), Adjustment disorder, post-traumatic stress disorder (PTSD), and body dysmorphic disorder (BDD), eating disorders like anorexia nervosa and bulimia nervosa, certain personality disorders such as borderline personality disorder (BPD) and Avoidant personality disorder (AvPD), neurological disorders such as attention-deficit hyperactivity disorder (ADHD), Parkinson's disease and Autism Spectrum Disorder (ASD), as well as chronic pain, neuralgia or neuropathic pain, Complex regional pain syndrome and fibromyalgia, headache, or migraine, smoking cessation, tourette syndrome, trichotillomania, irritable bowel syndrome (IBS), interstitial cystitis (IC), nocturnal enuresis (NE), narcolepsy, insomnia, pathological crying and/or laughing, chronic hiccups, ciguatera poisoning, and as an adjunct in schizophrenia and certain psychotic disorders.

 Nortriptyline and desipramine may be preferred medications over other TCAs among older adults due to their reduced anticholinergic effects, diminished cardiac toxicity, and more linear pharmacokinetics.